-HARNOIS, Sergeant Gerard Joseph (SM-8823) - Mention in Despatches - Lord Strathcona's

-Horse (Royal Canadians) - The Royal Canadian Armoured Corps - awarded as per Canada Gazette dated 4 July 1953.
+HARNOIS, Sergeant Gerard Joseph (SM-8823) - Mention in Despatches - Lord Strathcona's Horse (Royal Canadians) - The Royal Canadian Armoured Corps - awarded as per Canada Gazette dated 4 July 1953.
 Born 7 September 1924 in St. Albert, Alberta.
 Labourer, Grade IX education; served in Canadian Army, 21 January 1944 to 1 May 1946; Canadian Army Active Force, 23 January 1948 onwards.
 Recommended 7 May 1953 by Major J.S.
 Roxborough, "B" Squadron, Lord Strathcona's Horse; endorsed same day by Brigadier J.V.
 Allard, commanding 25 Canadian Infantry Brigade; endorsed 8 May 1954 by Major-General M.M.A.R.
 West, GOC 1st Commonwealth Division;

-"On the night 2/3 May 1953, Sergeant Harnois was in command of a section of tanks on the western front in Korea in support of the infantry.
+On the night 2/3 May 1953, Sergeant Harnois was in command of a section of tanks on the western front in Korea in support of the infantry.
 A strong enemy attack was launched against "C" Company, 3rd Battalion, The Royal Canadian Regiment, at midnight at which time Sergeant Harnois' tank section came under heavy mortar fire, causing damage to his tank and wounding the crew commander and another crew member of a second tank.
 This non-commissioned officer organized the crew of his tank into an ammunition party to carry rounds up the heavily mortared slope to the second tank.
 He personally rendered first aid to the wounded and saw to their evacuation.
 He then proceeded through the mortar fire up the slope to the second tank, took command and continued to engage the enemy.
-His cool devotion to duty under fire was an inspiration to those under his command and his prompt and courageous action enabled the remaining tank to continue firing on the enemy during this critical period, thereby greatly assisting in the successful repulse of the enemy attack."
+His cool devotion to duty under fire was an inspiration to those under his command and his prompt and courageous action enabled the remaining tank to continue firing on the enemy during this critical period, thereby greatly assisting in the successful repulse of the enemy attack.

-HARPER, Major Dennis Alfred (ZP-1651) - 25 Canadian Infantry Brigade Headquarters - Mention in Despatches - awarded as per Canada Gazette dated 1 October 1953.
+HARPER, Major Dennis Alfred (ZP-1651) B 25 Canadian Infantry Brigade Headquarters - Mention in Despatches - awarded as per Canada Gazette dated 1 October 1953.

 HARRIS, Captain Frederick Thomas (ZH-2918) - Mention in Despatches - Royal Canadian Corps of Signals, First Battalion, Princess Patricia's Canadian Light Infantry - awarded as per Canada Gazette dated 8 November 1952.
 Born 21 September 1923 in Calgary.
 Attended University of Manitoba (two years).
-COTC, 1942-1943.
-Canadian Army Active Force, 24 May 1943 to 19 September 1945.
-Rejoined Active Force, 15 May 1947.
-Army parachutist and light aircraft pilot Later exchange officer with School of Signals (United Kingdom).
-First Chief of Communications, Mobile Command Military Attaché to Soviet Union National Military Representative to SHAPE in Belgium Retired in rank of Colonel.
-Died in Manotick, Ontario, 24 March 2016 at the age of 92.
-1st Wife: Margaret (Rose) (died in 1969) 2nd Wife: Mary (Acton-Bond) (died in 2013) Daughters: Sheilah Hunter, Irene Bathurst (David), Jane Naus (Chris)
+COTC, 1942-1943, Canadian Army Active Force, 24 May 943 to 19 September 1945; rejoined Active Force, 15 May 1947.
+Later exchange officer with School of Signals (United Kingdom), First Chief of Communications, Mobile Command, Military Attaché to Soviet Union, and National Military Representative to SHAPE in Belgium.
+Retired in rank of Colonel.
+Died in Manotick, Ontario, 24 March 2016. -